eigenein/skyninja/README.markdown

 *Though the tool is not updated for a long time please feel free to contact me should you need any missing feature – I'll try to add it for you if I have time.*

-## Advantages over Skype Historian

-* Does not require running and even installed Skype.
-* Dramatically faster.

 ## Features

 * Exporting of chat messages.